210215-USF-NET/douglasRichardson-code/notes.md

 references types the memory location of objects on the heap

 Common Type System defines how types are declared, used, and managed in the common language runtime

+Arrays vs array lists
+Collections:

+Non-generic collections takes memory when needed
+    arraylist, hashtable, stack, queue

+Generic Collections have type safe since there is no casting to an object
+    list, dictionary, stack, queue